careercup/CtCI-6th-Edition-Python/README.md

 # Python Solutions to *Cracking the Coding Interview, 6th Edition*

-This is a **Python** solutions for the book [Cracking the Coding Interview, 6th Edition](https://www.careercup.com/book) by *Gayle Laakmann McDowell*.
+These are **Python** solutions for the book [Cracking the Coding Interview, 6th Edition](https://www.careercup.com/book) by *Gayle Laakmann McDowell*.

 ## How to use?

-To run the programs, just use the `python ChapterX/filename.py` command.
+To run the programs, just use the `python chapter_X/filename.py` command.

 The test cases are included in the solution files.

 ## Contributions

 Contributions welcome!
-Please provide solutions compatible with python 3 and include test cases.

 In general solutions should fall into one of the following three categories:
  - *algorithm demonstration*.
 This is the primary type of problem and solution that the text is concerned with.
 As